jk/php-wsdl-creator/readme.txt

 webservice failed with some constructor-problem within the SOAPClient class.
 Currently I haven't worked on a solution for this problem because I don't use complex types...

+If you want to use foreign SOAP webservices with your AJAX application, you need to use a SOAP webservice proxy.
+Have a look at the folder "ajax" for a quick howto with PhpWsdl.
+Warning: This class is currently not recommend for productive environments because the status is still pre-Alpha!

 SOAP with Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~